Papilionanthe Miss Joaquim: Features

+Vanda Miss Joaquim is a cross between the Burmese Vanda teres (now called Papilionanthe teres) and the Malayan Vanda hookeriana (now called Papilionanthe hookeriana).
+Though in the original crossing no record was kept of which of the two species originally produced the seeds and which one provided the pollen, DNA sequences from maternally inherited chloroplast DNA have been used to determine that the pod parent was P. teres var. andersonii and, by exclusion, the pollen parent is P. hookeriana.

-It is a free flowering plant and each inflorescence can bear up to 12 buds, and usually 4 flower blossom at a time.
+It is a free-flowering plant and each inflorescence can bear up to 12 buds, and usually 4 flower blossom at a time.
 Each flower measures 5 cm across and 6 cm tall.
 The petals are twisted such that the back surface faces the front like its parents.
 The two petals on the top and the top sepal are rosy-violet, while the 2 lateral sepals on the lower half are pale mauve.
 The large and board lip of the orchid which looks like a fan is colored violet-rose, and merges into a contrasting fiery orange that are finely spotted with dark purple center.

-Papilionanthe 'Miss Joaquim' is a robust sun loving plant that requires heavy fertilizing, vertical support to enable it to grow straight and tall along with free air movement and high humidity.
+Papilionanthe Miss Joaquim is a robust sun loving plant that requires heavy fertilizing, vertical support to enable it to grow straight and tall along with free air movement and high humidity.
 It starts blossoming after its stem rises 40 to 50 cm above the support.